kidaa30/ohimanual/4_communicate/Communication_and_Outreach_Strategy.md

  -	Summary of findings: present paper findings to wider audience, press, managers, and various decision-makers

- -	Policy paper/report/memos: provide recommendations to key decision-makers
+ -	Policy paper/report/memos: provide recommendations to key decision-makers.
+Provide clear recommendations on data and knowledge gaps, priority geographies and themes, and management interventions to address pressures and resilience

- -	Website: in local language(s) and English (optional)
+ -	Website: in local language(s) and English (optional).
+For this, we have developed an free website publisher tool for you to use.
+If you are interested in using this template, please contact programs@oceanhealthindex.org.

  -	Fact-sheets & printed materials